DavidHickman/tnris.org/content/markdown/2015-gis-forum/poster-gallery.md

 button_link: http://www.tnris.org/2015-gis-forum/poster-gallery#poster-submission
 button_text: Submit to the poster gallery
 body_class: poster-gallery
+sidebar: postersubmission
 ---
+# Forum Poster Gallery & Contest

-The purpose of the poster gallery is to promote and recognize the advances of map design, cartography, and GIS.
+<p class="lead">The purpose of the poster gallery is to promote and recognize the advances of map design, cartography, and GIS.
 The map gallery is open to all attendees and vendors.
-Attendees will have the opportunity to vote on each poster based on the following criteria:
+Attendees will have the opportunity to vote on each poster based on the following criteria:</p>

 - Map design
 - Use of space